garrardkitchen/resume/content/blog/mentoring.md

 I am a Principal Engineers and as such, I have a responsibility to my co-workers and the business to conduct myself in a way befitting a Principal Engineer.
 Quite simply put, one of the objectives is to help my co-workers in whatever way possible.
 This can be helping them out on a project.
 It can be providing feedback on a piece of work or technique.
 Ultimately, my goals are to be supportive, helpful, insightful, encouraging, guiding, a sounding board, respectful and inspirational.
 Yes, this is a bit of a long list of goals and I hope it doesn't sound arrogant.
 My co-workers are important to me and a sign of these goals being achieved, I see some of the list being reflected at me which is extremely satisfying!

-Always mentoring:
- - git PR review, look at eth entire file
- - release with tests, even when not a new feature and just a code change

-One of the most humbling times in my life was when I mentored a colleague who no fault of his own was temporarily let from the employment of the company I was a CTO for.
-We were struggling with revenue-wise and had to slim down the workforce.
+One of the most humbling times of my life was when I mentored a colleague who, through no fault of his own, was temporarily let go from the company I was a CTO for.
+We as a company were struggling financially and had to slim down the workforce.
 It was a sh*t time.
-It was important from a personal point of view that I didn't just leave him.
-After all, the plan was always to bring him back onboard once things improved.
+It was important to me though from a persona perspective that I didn't just sever contact with him.
+The plan was always to bring him back onboard once things improved.
 And they did.
-But during the time that it wasn't so great, I would meetup regularly online with him.
-We would discuss many topics, life, technology, side projects.
-Where I could I'd provide guidance and be a sounding board.
-From time to time I would layout things for him to do and the next time we meet up I'd review and provide feedback.
-Like I say, it was a very humbling experience as after all, I was still in gameful employment and so at some level, it must have been a bitter pill.
-We no longer work together but he remains a friend and we do still often catch up.
+But during the time that it wasn't so great, I would meet-up regularly with him - he was based in another country.
+We would discuss many topics; life, technology & side projects.
+Where I could, I'd provide guidance and be a sounding board for him.
+From time to time I would plan things for him to do.
+The next time we met up, I'd review what he had done and provide feedback when necessary.
+I would like to think that this created a bond between us.
+Like I say, it was a very humbling as after all, I was still in gameful employment.
+At some level, it must have been a bitter pill for him to swallow and he never held it against me which is demonstrative of his character.
+We no longer work together but he remains a friend and we do still often catch up online.

+Other notes:
-outcome:
+ - outcome:
     - Changes/improvements can be subtle
+ - git PR review, look at eth entire file
+ - release with tests, even when not a new feature and just a code change